Samuelmm15/React-Programming-Course/59-Lesson-Calculate-Crypto-Prices/59-lesson-app-typescript/README.md

-# 58 Lesson
+# 59 Lesson

-At this lesson we are going to create another select of the chart, that make us to especify the range of the chart that we want to see.
+At this lesson we are going to create an option that will generate a real graph of the data showed before in the chart.

 The files that we are going to use are: `App.tsx`.